 If you are currently refurbishing your home or conducting major home improvements on an empty property or new home, your council will inform you when you when must start paying council tax.
 This is called a ‘completion notice’.

-Whatever the circumstances are for owning your empty property, it is essential to have the correct home insurance in place on the property.
+Whatever the circumstances are for owning your empty property, it is essential to have the correct home insurance in place.
 Contact our specialists to discuss your unoccupied house insurance, or get an instant online quote.
 We provide high levels of cover as standard.

 Contact us today to request your online unoccupied house insurance quote or call our advisors at 03333 11 11 10.